 Quick reference

-The following table summarizes the entity ID pattern for each crawler type.
+This table summarizes entity ID patterns for each crawler type.
 Empty segments are shown as (empty).
-The MetaSourceId format depends on how the data source is registered (instance mode or URL mode).
-The table shows the most common pattern for each type.
+MetaSourceId format depends on registration mode (instance or URL).

 |